linnanwang/AlphaX-NASBench101/README.md

 # AlphaX-NASBench101
+AlphaX is a new Neural Arcitecture Search (NAS) agent that uses MCTS for efficient model architecture search with Meta-DNN as a predictive model to estimate the accuracy of a sampled architecture.
+Compared with Random Search, AlphaX builds an online model which guides the future search, compared to greedy methods, e.g. Q-learning, Regularized Evolution or Top-K methods, AlphaX dynamically trades off exploration and exploitation and can escape from locally optimal solutions with fewer number of search trials.

-This is an implementation of AlphaX from [AlphaX: eXploring Neural Architectures with Deep Neural Networks and Monte Carlo Tree Search](https://arxiv.org/abs/1805.07440) on NASBench dataset.
+This repository hosts the implementation of AlphaX for searching on NASBench-101 from [AlphaX: eXploring Neural Architectures with Deep Neural Networks and Monte Carlo Tree Search](https://arxiv.org/abs/1805.07440).
+NASBench-101 is a NAS dataset that contains 420k+ networks with their actual training accuracies.
+For details of NASBench-101, please check [here](https://github.com/google-research/nasbench).

 The algorithm is based on Monte Carlo Tree Search(MCTS) with meta-DNN assisted for searching the neural net architectures on NASBench dataset.
 AlphaX is able to quickly find the neural net architecture with highest accuracy on NASBench dataset.